c-rus/veriti/README.md

 This framework attempts to decouple the functional and timing aspects of a hardware simulation.
 The functional model is written in software, while the exact timing of how to monitor and check the design-under-test is kept in HDL.
 This separation of layers allows each language to excel at what it is good at.

+## Key Features

+- Fine-grain control over when to send inputs and check outputs, produce inputs or outputs cycle-by-cycle or wait on particular control signals
+- Ability to enable coverage-driven test generation (CDTG) to help minimize the number of tests required to achieve the target coverage
+- Supported coverage nets: `CoverPoint`, `CoverRange`, `CoverGroup`, `CoverCross`
+- Ability to generate HDL glue-logic code per design-under-test to connect hardware drivers layer to the raw data layer

 ## Architecture

 To achieve this goal, there are 3 main layers: